Why is it important to keep older adults hydrated?

 - The use of alcoholic beverages is not recommended due to its dehydrating effect.

-In case of any change or alteration in the mental state, consult your doctor immediately.
+In case of any physical change or alteration in the mental state, consult your doctor immediately.
 A rapid intervention in a dehydrated patient can prevent a more severe condition.

 Residential Plaza at Blue Lagoon is an assisted living community where we make our residents feel important and appreciated.
 We treat them as individuals and offer them personalized attention.